projectmesa/mesa/paper/paper.md

         model.step()
 ```

-Before Mesa 3, all agents were activated within the step method of the model.
+Before Mesa 3, all agents were activated within the step method of the model using predefined schedulers.
 However, the newly added `AgentSet` class provides a more flexible way to activate agents.
 These changes include the removal of the Scheduler API and its previously available fixed patterns.

 ```python
     model.agents.do("step")  # Sequential activation